Elizabeth Holmes has had her 11-year prison sentence delayed

-If you’ve been as obsessed with The Dropout podcast as us, you’ll know that Elizabeth Holmes, disgraced former CEO of Theranos (a blood testing start-up based in Silicon Valley), was this month convicted on four out of 11 counts of wire fraud and conspiracy.
-Each charge carries a maximum sentence of 20 years in prison.
+Last year, Elizabeth Holmes – disgraced former CEO of Theranos (a blood testing start-up based in Silicon Valley) – was convicted on four out of 11 counts of wire fraud and conspiracy, and later sentenced to more than 11 years in prison.

-But, for the uninitiated, who actually is Elizabeth Holmes, what happened at Theranos and where is Elizabeth now?
-Here’s everything you NTK about this crazy case.
+But, for the uninitiated, who actually is Elizabeth Holmes?
+What happened at Theranos?
+And where is Elizabeth Holmes now?
+Here’s everything you NTK about the case...

 Who is Elizabeth Holmes?